Essential Nutrients for Hydroponic Gardening Success

 Role in Plant Growth

-Phosphorus is vital for energy transfer within the plant, critical for the formation of DNA, RNA, and ATP.
-It encourages root development and flowering.
+Phosphorus is crucial for energy transfer in plants and is key to the formation of DNA, RNA, and ATP.
+It supports root development and promotes flowering.

 Signs of Deficiency or Excess

-• Deficiency: Dark green or purplish leaves, stunted growth, and small root systems.
+- Deficiency: Dark green or purplish leaves, stunted growth, small root systems.

-• Excess: Can lead to iron and zinc deficiencies.
+- Excess: May cause iron and zinc deficiencies.

 3. Potassium (K)